Skip to main content

 GECES expert group

 The expert group on social economy and social enterprises (GECES) advises the Commission on topics related to the social economy, raises awareness at the national level of EU actions, and promotes exchanges of best practices between Member States.
-The group's current mandate runs until 2024.
+The group has been renewed until 2030.

 European Parliament